cvarelaruiz/owi2plex/README.md

 Exporter of EPG from OpenWebif to XMLTV to use with Plex

 ## Dependencies
-* Python 3.7
+* Python 2.7/3.7
+* The following Enigma2 Plugins need to be installed
-* OpenWebif Server (Such as Enigma2 box, OpenVix with OpenWebif plugin, ...)
+  * OpenWebif Server Plugin
+  * HRTunerProxy Pluging
-* Plex (to use the XMLTV file)
+* Plex (to use the XMLTV file) with a Premium Subscription

 ## Installation
 ### Via PIP